Dvlv/BoxBuddy/README.md

 ## TODO
 - [ ] Move .desktop parsing to all in c++
 - [ ] Install script
-- [ ] which check needs to also check result not empty
-- [ ] cache installed apps
-- [ ] see about positioning installed apps popup over parent

 - [x] Background worker + message while loading apps
 - [x] background worker for Run in manage